Irina Rimes

 In 2019, Rimes was chosen by Warner Bros Animation to provide the Romanian voice of Whatevra Wanabi in the animated movie The Lego Movie 2.
-Besides her native Romanian, she speaks in Russian, English and French.
+Besides her native Romanian, she speaks Russian, English and French.

 Life and career

 1991–2015: Childhood and beginnings in music

 Irina was born on 22 August 1991 in the Florești District and is the first child of Valentina and Fiodor Rîmeș; she has a younger brother, Vitali.
 Irina has stated in interviews that her family nourished her interest for music, especially her father and paternal grandmother, the latter of which had a very good voice, according to Irina — "grandma used to be a part of a church choir and I remember how she would sit on the stove and sing carols to us".
 Rimes manifested an interest towards writing and composing from an early age: "I started writing poetry when I was in grade 0.
 I remember that I learned to sing, write and read at home."
 The artist moved to Soroca when she started studying at the "Constantin Stere" Theoretical High School until 2010; she later graduated from the Academy of Music, Theater and Plastic Arts in Chișinău.
 In 2012, Irina Rimes participated in the talent show Fabrica de staruri, where she was a finalist.